 On today’s date in 1939, King George VI unveiled the National War Memorial in Ottawa.

-In 1994, the Royal Canadian Mint commemorated the National War Memorial on a $1 coin, honouring the contribution and sacrifice made by Canadian soldiers in both World Wars and the Korean War.
-With a mintage of more than 20 million, the coins had a weight of 7 grams, a diameter of 26 mm and a thickness of 1 mm.
+Fifty-five years later, in 1994, the Royal Canadian Mint commemorated the National War Memorial on a $1 circulation coin, entitled “Remembrance,” in honour of the contributions and sacrifices made by Canadian soldiers in both the First World War and Second World War as well as the Korean War.